 AAA extends 15 Invitations to creative practitioners to look within and beyond the organisation as an archive, a collection of material, a digital platform, and a node in a wider collective network.
 The 15 Invitations take various sizes, forms, and directions—literary, polemic, political, sonic, physical, and digital—and function as a series of 'drop pins' to alternatively navigate where AAA originated and where it may be going.
-AAA’s e-journal Field Notes traces the 15 participants as they contribute notes and entries to document the process, resulting in a final print publication.
+AAA’s e-journal Field Notes traces the 15 participants as they contribute notes and entries to document the process, resulting in a final set of e-dossiers.

 01 | Marysia Lewandowska